dustinpfister/blog_posts/_posts/canvas-get-image-data.md

 }
 ```

-What is returned is an instance of the ImageData constructor.
-An instance of this constructor has three public properties a data property that contains the actual image data, along with a width and height property.
-That is about it though there are no public properties actually, but there is of course making some depending on what it is that I want or need to do with that data naturally.
+What is returned is an instance of the ImageData constructor that can be used directly to create image data.
+An instance of this constructor has three public properties a data property that contains the actual image data, along with a width and height property of the section that was grabbed from the canvas.
+That is about it though when it comes to getting data at least, there are no public methods for the class actually.
+However there is of course making some depending on what it is that I want or need to do with that data naturally.

 ### 1.1 - The imageData.data array